Loading…

 Planning tip

-When to go, June to September for valley trekking and the clearest mountain views; the high routes are snowbound outside summer.
+Best Time to Visit, June to September for valley trekking and the clearest mountain views; the high routes are snowbound outside summer.

 Getting there, The Haramosh massif sits between Gilgit and Skardu.
 Trekking approaches start from villages such as Sassi off the Gilgit-Skardu road; reaching the Kutwal valley and Kutwal Lake requires a guide and porters.